Zelenskiy hopes for EU jets, gets standing ovation in Brussels | Politics

 But they have yet to commit - publicly at least - to sending fighter jets and longer-range rockets, citing worries about a potential escalation of the conflict onto Russian territory.
 "Europe will be with us until our victory.
 I've heard it from a number of European leaders... about the readiness to give us the necessary weapons and support, including the aircraft," Zelenskiy told a news conference in Brussels.

+The EU is also looking for ways to use Russian money already frozen on its soil to finance rebuilding Ukraine from the war, though major legal concerns remain.
+"It's only fair that those assets are used for the reconstruction of Ukraine," said Michel.

-STANDING OVATIONS, BUT MUCH WORK AHEAD Ukraine, which wants to join the EU, is pushing for membership talks to start this year.
+STANDING OVATIONS, BUT MUCH WORK AHEAD Ukraine is pushing for EU membership talks to start this year.

 Zelenskiy told EU leaders they would go down in history, just as the founding fathers of the bloc did, if they now help bring peace to Ukraine and bring it into the EU.
-But while some EU countries are keen to give Ukraine the morale boost that would come with starting talks to join the bloc, others are much more cautious.
-They have stressed would-be members need to meet a range of criteria - such as cracking down on corruption - before they can even start negotiations.
+But while some EU countries are keen to give Ukraine the morale boost that would come with starting accession talks, others are much more cautious.
+They have stressed that would-be members need to meet a range of criteria - such as cracking down on corruption - before they can even start negotiations.

 When Zelenskiy told the news conference that "when I say this year I mean this year, 2023", Michel told him he would first need to have all member states agree to it.
 Michel stressed that "the road to peace, reconstruction and membership will be a long, hard road," before adding: "We'll be with you every step of the way."

-The European Commission is set to say in October if Ukraine meets the criteria to start accession talks, and then it requires member states to unanimously agree on it.
-Earlier in the day, in an address to the European Parliament, Zelenskiy expressed gratitude for the support of both politicians and ordinary citizens in the EU.
+The European Commission is set to say in October if Ukraine meets the criteria to start accession talks, and then it requires member states to unanimously agree.
+Earlier on Thursday, in an address to the European Parliament, Zelenskiy expressed gratitude for the support of both politicians and ordinary citizens in the EU.

-"I would like to thank you, all of you, who have been helping our people," he said, after he received a long standing ovation from EU lawmakers, cheering and applauding, some of them wearing the blue and yellow colours of the Ukrainian flag.
-(Additional reporting by Andrew Gray, Marine Strauss, Charlotte van Campenhout, Bart H. Meijer, Sudip Kar-Gupta, Dan Peleschuk; Writing by Ingrid Melander and Andrew Gray; Editing by Jan Strupczewski, Alex Richardson, William Maclean)
+He received a long standing ovation from EU lawmakers, cheering and applauding, some of them wearing the blue and yellow colours of the Ukrainian flag.
+(Additional reporting by Andrew Gray, Marine Strauss, Charlotte van Campenhout, Bart H. Meijer, Sudip Kar-Gupta, Dan Peleschuk, Alexander Tanas and David Ljunggren; writing by Ingrid Melander and Andrew Gray; editing by Jan Strupczewski, Alex Richardson, William Maclean and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)